The International Cooperative Research Group

 Evidence-backed data-sharing to support worldwide

 Inclusive, transparent and participatory.
-This approach builds trust and credibility while empowering decision-makers with access to data leading to uptake of findings which strengthens cooperative development.
+This approach builds trust and credibility, while empowering decision makers with access to data.
+This leads to the uptake of research findings, which strengthens local cooperative development.

 THE IMPACT OF OUR COOPERATIVE DEVELOPMENT PROGRAM PARTNERS